clivelo/personal_crypto_tracker/README.md

 4. Execute `python3 tracker.py`

 ## CSV formatting
 Two CSV files are needed (`crypto.csv` and `deposits.csv`) and must be placed inside the `crypto/` directory.
-They must following the required format.
+They must follow the required format below.

 ### crypto.csv
 - The `Coin` column must must hold strings that allow access to `https://coinmarketcap.com/currencies/<coin>`.